American Addiction Centers Photo

 San Francisco, CA

 Costs vary between treatment centers, patients, and particular services rendered, but most San Francisco rehabs accept some form of private or state-funded insurance.
-In the entire state of California, 58.3% of facilities accepted private health insurance while 25.4% accepted state-financed health insurance.
-That isn’t counting Medicare and Medicaid, which are accepted by 35.8% and 65.5% of facilities, respectively.4
+At the time this was written, 58.3% of facilities in the state of California accepted private health insurance, 25.4% accepted state-financed health insurance, 35.8% took Medicare, and 65.5% accepted Medicaid.4

-Even if you don’t have insurance, you still have options at your disposal.
-Nearly 45% of California facilities offer treatment at no charge or accept a minimal payment for clients who don’t have enough money to afford care.
+Even if you don’t have insurance, you still have options.
+Nearly 45% of California facilities offer treatment at no charge or accept a minimal payment for clients who can’t afford treatment.
 An additional 58.4% offer a sliding fee scale so you can pay for your services based on what you can afford.
-And cash is always an option; 89.8% accept this form of payment.4
+And cash may be an option; 89.8% accept this form of payment.4

-Additionally, various treatment centers in the San Francisco bay area also offer free drug detox centers or accent Medicaid or Medi-Cal.
+Additionally, various treatment centers in the San Francisco Bay Area also offer free drug detox centers or accept Medicaid or Medi-Cal.

-If you choose rehab at Laguna Treatment Hospital, you’ll be able to use many private insurance plans through large companies such as Kaiser Permanente, Blue Cross Blue Shield, TRICARE, and United Healthcare.
+If you choose to seek help at Laguna Treatment Center, you’ll be able to use many private insurance plans through large companies such as Kaiser Permanente, Blue Cross Blue Shield, TRICARE, and United Healthcare.

 Do Rehab Centers in San Francisco Treat Drug & Alcohol Addiction?

-While some treatment centers in San Francisco focus solely on one type of addiction or sector of the population, that usually isn’t the case.
-Most drug rehabs in San Francisco serve all types of addictions and populations to help as many people as possible.
+While some treatment centers in San Francisco focus solely on one type of addiction or sector of the population, most drug rehabs in San Francisco serve all types of addictions and populations to help as many people as possible.

-AAC helpline representatives are currently available confidentially assist you in finding addiction treatment in California.
-Give us a call at There, you can learn more about our substance abuse treatment program in California.
+AAC helpline representatives are available to confidentially assist you in finding addiction treatment in California.
+Give us a call at and speak to one of our admissions navigators to learn more about our substance use treatment program in California.

 Other Ways to Get Addiction Help in San Francisco